cajuncoding/ApacheFOP.Serverless/README.md

    - This should make it easier to get up and running quickly with either IDE.
  - Resolved a bug in the Font loading/path handling when running in Windows Host (due to existing font paths).
  - Updated Microsoft's `azure-functions-maven-plugin` to address various issues (esp. the need for a GUID in the deployment name which broke VS Code's ability to debug).
- - Pom.xml cleanup to eliminate various "*Problems*" flagged by VS Code's pom parsing (using M2Eclipse processor
+ - Pom.xml cleanup to eliminate various "*Problems*" flagged by VS Code's pom parsing (using M2Eclipse processor).
  - Various small code cleanup items as noted in VS Code Java "*Problems*" tab.

 ##### Updated the project to v1.3 with the following: